Time Cyborg/Cinema Ruin

 However, by the time I had a chance to take classes in filmmaking in 2011, 16mm seemed to be on its way to extinction.
 Excitement had reached a critical mass around the new digital gear that was just over the horizon.
 Digital SLR cameras had just started to have video capabilities.
 Around that time I got a Canon 7D as an all purpose camera to document my work and with a limited sense of what was possible to do with digital video from a camera using SLR lenses.
 I used it a lot during the summer before college in a documentary mode, of my friends and I working at summer camp.
 I could only preview it because editing software was still almost as costly as a camera itself, but it looked surprisingly vivid and cinematic in Full HD, 1920x1080.
 With resolution measured in pixels becoming the dominant paradigm, it was only a matter of time before 16mm was surpassed and then qualified as obsolete.
 Film resolution maxes out at 160px/mm, meaning 16mm film records a roughly 2 megapixel image at 1650x1200 (4:3).

 Still, at that time, it wasn’t just my professors nor my own opinion that analog filmmaking was an eccentricity.
 In 2010 Kodak discontinued a number of film stocks and it was really only available on ebay when I first sought it out.
 As industry use of 16mm film declined, and more and more documentaries, television series and independent films were shot digitally, the format was largely relegated to student films during the 2010s.
 In class we were shown a Bolex, and exposed 100’ of black and white film in groups of four or five, but it was almost emphasized as a novelty, as something we were lucky to get to experience as film students, to shoot a 20 second clip as your rites, but not necessarily a practical tool.
-Strangely, I think in the context of taking film classes at art school, the error of impracticality was not a deterrent.
+Strangely, I think in the context of taking film classes at art school, the error of impracticality was no deterrence.

 After experiencing a live film set as a P.A. following my first year of college in 2011, I was so preoccupied with the professional equipment I saw that I looked up some of the best 16mm cameras, Aatons and Arriflexes.
 At the beginning of the 2010s, they could be had for like, a tenth of the going rate the decade prior.
 Seeing the price of these legendary aircraft-grade feats of engineering sometimes dip below the msrp of the new plastic digital cameras broke something in me.